Torey Lovullo: Arizona Diamondbacks

 Mike Hazen, who had worked with Lovullo with both the Indians and Red Sox, was named the new general manager of the Arizona Diamondbacks on October 16, 2016.
-Almost three weeks later, on November 4, Hazen appointed Lovullo to replace Chip Hale as the Diamondbacks' manager for the 2017 season.
-Hazen hired Lovullo over fellow managerial finalist Phil Nevin.
-In his first season as manager, he guided the team to the postseason, winning the NL Wild Card Game and finishing with a record of 93 wins and 69 losses, a 24-game improvement for the team from 2016.
-For his efforts, Lovullo was named 2017 National League Manager of the Year.
+Almost three weeks later, on November 4, Hazen appointed Lovullo to replace Chip Hale as the Diamondbacks manager.
+Hazen hired Lovullo over finalist Phil Nevin.
+In his first season as manager, Lovullo guided the team to the postseason, winning the National League (NL) Wild Card Game and finishing with a record of 93 wins and 69 losses, a 24-game improvement for the team from 2016.
+For his efforts, Lovullo was named 2017 NL Manager of the Year.